-The default implementation is very generic and works for any value type.
-The drawback is that the implementation is not performant!
-The Equals and GetHashCode methods are used when you check 2 instances are equal (a == b or a.Equals(b)) or when you use the type as the key of a HashSet<T>, a Dictionary<TKey, TValue>, or a similar type.
-This means that when you use a HashSet<T> where T is a struct with the default implementation, the performance may be sub-optimal.
-A quick benchmark shows how slow Equals and GetHashCode are compared to specific implementation when used with a HashSet<T>:
+The default implementation is generic and works for any value type.
+The drawback is that it is not performant!
+These methods are called when you check whether two instances are equal (a == b or a.Equals(b)), or when you use the type as a key in a HashSet<T>, Dictionary<TKey, TValue>, or a similar collection.
+This means that when T is a struct using the default implementation, performance in these collections can be sub-optimal.
+A quick benchmark shows how slow Equals and GetHashCode are compared to a custom implementation when used with a HashSet<T>:

 Source: https://gist.github.com/meziantou/605934eb7376d9c3cc46af0adad937e6